 Bingo.
 This question is your best protection.
-If you don’t get the opportunity to discuss your medical needs and concerns with the supervising and prescribing Doctor of your injectables then you are not being medical supervised.
+If you don’t get the opportunity to discuss your medical needs and concerns with the supervising and prescribing Doctor of your injectables then you are not being medically supervised.
 Simple.
-Your anti wrinkle injections script needs to be issued annually by a Doctor and if you don’t know who your supervising Doctor is on your first visit, then you are not in a medical facility.
+Your script needs to be issued annually by a Doctor and if you don’t know who your supervising Doctor is on your first visit, then you are not in a medical facility.

 4. “What else could I do? “